 As a single academy trust, we are aware that the current political appetite is for single academy trusts to move to becoming multi academy trusts by 2030.
-We are currently investigating possible partnerships with local primary schools and/or "similar" secondary schools.
+We continue to explore partnerships with local primary schools and/or "similar" secondary schools.